ianhaddock/motorsort/README.md

 ## Contributing
 I'm always interested in learning from and helping the community.
 If you have additions or suggestions feel free to drop a pull request.
-To get started:

-### Using Docker compose
+###  Docker compose

 A `compose.yml` file is included in the repo.